Our Research Projects

 Common Action against HIV/TB/HCV across the Regions of Europe (CARE) aims at analysing and addressing the human immunodeficiency virus (HIV), tuberculosis (TB) and hepatitis C (HCV) epidemics across Europe and Russia, by establishing new networks and consolidating previous cooperative actions between the European Union and the Russian Federation.
-The project will generate novel research findings based on existing biological material and data already collected by the participating partners, as well as on new samples and data gathered during the project.
+The project generates novel research findings based on existing biological material and data already collected by the participating partners, as well as on new samples and data gathered during the project.

 The project Extending deep kernel approaches for better prediction and understanding of ADME phenotypes and related drug response is funded by the innovation funds program of the Cluster of Excellence Machine Learning: New Perspectives for Science.
 The goal of this project is to extend the methodology of deep kernel networks.
 Furthermore, the project aims to improve the prediction of ADME phenotypes and the related drug response as well as providing new insights into the underlying mechanisms.